Just a Little (The Beau Brummels song): Release and reception

 A 1965 Billboard review of the single commended its "plaintive lyric and strong vocal".
+Record World said that the group will "be laugh, laughing all the way to the bank with the slow rocker."

-In his 2000 book Urban Spacemen and Wayfaring Strangers: Overlooked Innovators and Eccentric Visionaries of '60s Rock, author Richie Unterberger noted that the song "brought the incipient folk rock of the band to maturation", adding that "with its vocal blends and mix of electric and acoustic guitars, it anticipated—barely—the official birth of folk rock, usually ascribed to The Byrds' 'Mr. Tambourine Man', which entered the charts a month after 'Just a Little'".
+In his 2000 book Urban Spacemen and Wayfaring Strangers: Overlooked Innovators and Eccentric Visionaries of '60s Rock, author Richie Unterberger noted that the song "brought the incipient folk rock of the band to maturation", adding that "with its vocal blends and mix of electric and acoustic guitars, it anticipated—barely—the official birth of folk rock, usually ascribed to the Byrds' 'Mr. Tambourine Man', which entered the charts a month after 'Just a Little'".

 Other versions

 Alternate takes of "Just a Little" appear on the Beau Brummels' 1994 rarities album Autumn of Their Years and the 1996 three-disc box set San Fran Sessions.

 A live version from a 1974 concert near Sacramento, California appears on the band's 2000 Live! album.

 The Young Rascals recorded a cover version of the song for their 1966 eponymous debut album.

 The Lotus, a Hong Kong pop band with Sam Hui (許冠傑) as the lead singer, covered it on their 1967 album Just A Little/Cute Little June with the local Diamond Records.

 Them covered it on their 1970 eponymous album.

 In 1974, Sam Hui (許冠傑), former lead singer of The Lotus, re-wrote the lyrics in Chinese and recorded it in Cantonese language under the title of 等玉人, on his 鬼馬雙星 LP with Polydor Records.
 Hong Kong band 太極樂隊 also recorded the Cantonese version in 1992 on their album Crystal.

 Ruby Starr's rendition of the song appears on her 1977 album Smokey Places.